In-with-the-new

 2. Engage Stakeholders Early and Often

-- Map Behaviors: Identify specific behaviors that need to change.
-Use behavioral mapping to clarify what actions drive desired outcomes.
+• Map Behaviours: Identify specific behaviours that need to change.
+Use behavioural mapping to clarify what actions drive desired outcomes.

-- Apply Nudges and Prompts: Introduce subtle cues, reminders, or incentives that make it easier for people to adopt new behaviors.
+• Apply Nudges and Prompts: Introduce subtle cues, reminders, or incentives that make it easier for people to adopt new behaviours.
 For example, digital prompts or recognition programs can reinforce positive actions.

 4. Build Agility into the Change Process